 Various joint degree options are available allowing students to earn a graduate degree in planning and a second degree in less time than would be required to obtain the two degrees independently.
 This is because courses for one degree are considered as elective credit for the other degree program.
-Formalized joint degree options have been established in law (J.D.), social work (M.S.W.), occupational and environmental health (M.S.), civil and environmental engineering (B.S.) and environmental policy and planning (B.S. or B.A.).
+Formalized joint degree options have been established in law (J.D.), social work (M.S.W.), occupational and environmental health (M.S.), civil and environmental engineering (B.S.), environmental policy and planning (B.S. or B.A.) and higher education and student affairs (M.A.).
 Information about all the above programs is available from our Admissions Coordinator.
 A transportation certification program is also offered.

 While the requirements of each joint degree option vary, all have several key features in common.
 In each case a student must complete an approved area of concentration in Planning, satisfy Planning's final examination requirement, and take at least 35 hours of planning (URP-prefix) courses.
 While courses in other programs can sometimes be substituted for planning core courses, this does not reduce the 35-hour requirement.
 Separate applications for admission to Planning and to the other academic unit are required.
 When applying to each unit, please indicate on the Graduate College Application that you are applying for a combined degree program with Planning and the other unit.
 It should be pointed out that work in the other academic unit does not, in and of itself, necessarily constitute a valid area of concentration (e.g., "law" is not a concentration, although an environmental law course may be part of an environmental concentration).